chegekinuthia/SparkService--Statistician/README.md

 # SparkService--Statistician

-This service computes streaming values, including: mean, variance, score, zScore
+This service computes streaming summary statistics, including: mean, variance, score, zScore

 It does so for any number of input time series